AltropInc/alt/doc/script/Typecasting.md

 }
 else
 {
-    // do nothing or retport an error
+    // do nothing or report an error
 }
 ```